vouch-opensource/krell/README.md

 #### Design Principles

-* No ClojureScript React library integration templating, the documentation should make it pretty clear how to integrate with any particular ClojureScript React library.
+* No ClojureScript React library integration templating.
+The documentation should make it pretty clear how to integrate with any particular ClojureScript React library.